IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 We will use an Emformer model implemented in torchaudio.
 The model is trained on TED-LIUM 3 (see [training recipe](https://github.com/pytorch/audio/tree/main/examples/asr/tedlium3_emformer_rnnt)).
-Example usage is available as an [ASR demo script](https://github.com/pytorch/audio/blob/main/examples/asr/librispeech_emformer_rnnt/pipeline_demo.py) (see also [video](https://user-images.githubusercontent.com/8345689/152093668-11fb775a-bf7b-4b1d-9516-9f8d5a9b6683.mov)).
+Example usage for the corresponding Librispeech trained model is available as an [ASR demo script](https://github.com/pytorch/audio/blob/main/examples/asr/librispeech_emformer_rnnt/pipeline_demo.py).

 ## Evaluation